Provider Customer Service - JF Part B

 Q19.
 My patient has a Medicare Advantage Plan and Medicare.
 Who pays first?

 A19.
-If a patient has a Medicare Advantage Plan, providers do not bill regular Medicare unless the patient is in a Clinical Trial or Hospice stay.
+Medicare Advantage Plans are replacements to traditional Medicare.
+If a patient has a Medicare Advantage Plan, providers do not bill Medicare unless the patient is in a Clinical Trial or Hospice stay.

 Q20.
 How long will it take for a claim to process?

 A20.
 Per CMS regulations, all "clean" claims, or claims that do not require additional research or investigation, must be paid or denied within 30 days of receipt.
 If a paid claim does not pay in that time, interest is paid.
 The standard processing time for claims before payment is made is at least 14 days of processing for electronic claims, and at least 29 days for paper claims.